alepulver/my-thesis/results-tables/README.md

 # Results analysis

+This program parses the stored information in the database and outputs several CSV files for table-based analysis.

+## Usage

 The subjects' data can be accessed through the appropriate URL, but as it's not always fetched properly I recommend using `links`.
 Otherwise the database dump can be obtained with [db-tools](https://github.com/meteor-london/db-tools) in BJSON (Binary JSON) and converted to regular (plain text) JSON.

-A script for generating reports is available as `runner.py`.
+If the JSON files are in the `input/` directory, for instance, run `python runner.py input/*.json` and it will put the output files inside `output/` (if it doesn't already exist).
 The tests can be run with `nosetests`.

 ## Links